-Framework reference Google Cloud commentary (r third party selects and oversees its subcontractors and ensures that its subcontractors implement effective controls.
-Other important considerations include whether additional risk is presented by the geographic location of a subcontractor or dependency on a single provider for multiple activities. provide advance notice of changes to our subcontractors; and give regulated entities the ability to terminate if they have concerns about a new subcontractor.
-Google requires our subcontractors to meet the same high standards that we do.
-In particular, Google requires our subcontractors to comply with our contract with you.
-Before engaging a subcontractor, Google will conduct an assessment considering the risks related to the subcontractor and the function to be subcontracted to confirm that the subcontractor is suitable.
-18 m.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 18 m.
 Insurance Coverage: An evaluation of whether the third party has existing insurance coverage helps a banking organization determine the extent to which potential losses are mitigated, including losses posed by the third party to the banking organization or that might prevent the third party from fulfilling its obligations to the banking organization.
 Such losses may be attributable to dishonest or negligent acts; fire, floods, or other natural disasters; loss of data; and other matters.
 Examples of insurance coverage may include fidelity bond; liability; property hazard and casualty; and areas that may not be covered under a general commercial policy, such as cybersecurity or intellectual property.
 Google will maintain insurance cover against a number of identified risks.
-In addition, Risk Manager gives you tools to leverage cyber insurance to deal with risks in the Google Cloud environment.
-19 n.
+Insurance 19 n.
 Contractual Arrangements with Other Parties: A third party's commitments to other parties may introduce potential legal, financial, or operational implications to the banking organization.
 Therefore, it is important to obtain and evaluate information regarding the third party's legally binding arrangements with subcontractors or other parties to determine whether such arrangements may create or transfer risks to the banking organization or its customers.
 Refer to Row 17 on subcontractors.
-1 20 Part C: Section 3 (Contract Negotiation) · 21 3.
+N/A 20 Part C: Section 3 (Contract Negotiation) ' 21 3.
 Contract Negotiation: When evaluating whether to enter into a relationship with a third party, a banking organization typically determines whether a written contract is needed, and if the proposed contract can meet the banking organization's business goals and risk management needs.
 After such determination, a banking organization typically negotiates contract provisions that will facilitate effective risk management and oversight and that specify the expectations and obligations of both the banking organization and the third party.
-A banking organization may tailor the level of detail and The rights and responsibilities of the parties are set out in the Google Cloud Financial Services Contract Google recognizes that regulated entities require assistance from Google to enable them to ensure compliance with applicable laws and regulations.
+A banking organization may tailor the level of detail and comprehensiveness of such contract provisions based on the risk and complexity posed by the particular third-party relationship.
+While third parties may initially offer a standard contract, a banking organization may seek to request modifications, additional contract provisions, or addendums to satisfy its needs.
+In difficult contract negotiations, including when a banking organization has limited negotiating power, it is important for the banking organization to understand any resulting limitations and consequent risks.
+Possible actions that a banking organization might take in such circumstances include determining whether the contract can still meet the banking organization's needs, whether the contract would result in increased The rights and responsibilities of the parties are set out in the Google Cloud Financial Services Contract Google recognizes that regulated entities require assistance from Google to enable them to ensure compliance with applicable laws and regulations.
 We are committed to working with regulated entities in good faith to provide this assistance.
-In particular, we appreciate Ē
+In particular, we appreciate that you will need to have confidence that the Google Cloud Financial Services Contract continues to support your compliance requirements.
+We are committed to working with you throughout our relationship to address the impact of changes in law or regulation.
+Enabling Customer Compliance